Jessica Lieberman

 3 Credits

 This course examines the ways in which culture, ethnicity, languages, traditions, governance, policies and histories interact in the production of the visual experience.
-We will approach the campus of RIT and the city of Rochester and their various urban spatial forms as image experiences, subject to interpretative strategies and the influence of other discourses.
-We will wander the well-traveled and the unbeaten paths, participating in and interrogating a wide range of our campus' and city's treasures and embarrassments, secrets and norms.
-In addition to these field trips, we will be reading from literature and cultural studies, as well as viewing films, advertisements and websites, and possibly attending theatrical and music performances or sporting events.
+We will approach the city and its various urban spatial forms as image experiences, subject to interpretative strategies and the influence of other discourses.
+We will wander the well-traveled and the unbeaten paths, participating in and interrogating a wide range of the city’s treasures and embarrassments, secrets and norms.
+In addition to these field trips, we will be reading from literature and cultural studies, as well as viewing films, assessing advertisements and websites, and attending select events such as theatrical or music performances, sporting events and festivals.

 In the News